Toorak College, Mount Eliza: School grounds

 There is a senior student centre (Bardon House) for girls completing their VCE in years 11 and 12.
-This facility provides girls with an interactive lecture theatre, equipped with computer networking and desks for 134 students; three adjoining "breakout rooms" for year 11 and 12 classes of 6-12 students; a silent study room, equipped with individual computer networked alcoves for exam preparation and general senior study, accessible print and copy facilities and also a large student common room.
+This facility provides girls with an interactive lecture theatre, equipped with computer networking and desks for 134 students; three adjoining "breakout rooms" for year 11 and 12 classes of 6–12 students; a silent study room, equipped with individual computer networked alcoves for exam preparation and general senior study, accessible print and copy facilities and also a large student common room.
 The common room includes a student lounge, a kitchen, breakfast bar, stereo system and television, as well as multiple computer network banks to support the school's extensive notebook computer program.
 Bardon House houses all year 11 and 12 lockers, as well as the head of VCE and deputy head of VCE staff offices.

-Adjoining Bardon House is the Pavilion Cafe which operates as both a canteen and coffee shop for use by the whole school community.
+Adjoining Bardon House is the "TC Cafe" which operates as a canteen used by the whole school community.

 The college also provides arts students with a purpose built visual arts centre, including specialist resources for graphics, photography, painting and drawing, multimedia, catering, textiles and ceramics.

-A music centre is currently beginning construction, set to replace the current music building, consisting of specialist classrooms for music, individual music tuition, dance and drama stages and rehearsal rooms.